pelagios/pelagios-graph-explorer/readme.md

 Visit http://pelagios-project.blogspot.com for information about the PELAGIOS project.

-## What is the PELAGIOS Data Visualization Demonstrator
+## What is the PELAGIOS Data Visualization Demonstrator?

 todo...